-Found in northeast China, southeastern Russia, Mongolia, and eastern Japan, the red-crowned crane is one of the world’s largest crane species.
+Found in northeast China, southeastern Russia, Mongolia, and eastern Japan, the red-crowned crane is 1 of the world’s largest crane species.
 They forage in pasturelands and winter in rivers, coastal salt marshes, freshwater marshes, rice paddies, and cultivated fields.
-There are 2 main breeding populations.
-One is migratory and the other is stationary.
+There are 2 main breeding populations; 1 is migratory and the other is stationary.
 Due to illegal take & poisoning, water diversions (like dams), human disturbance, habitat destruction, and climate change, these birds are listed as Endangered by the IUCN and their populations are decreasing.

 First the Stats…

 Weight: Up to 19 lbs.

 Wingspan: Up to 8 feet

 1.)
 These cranes eat fish, insects, aquatic invertebrates, amphibians, small mammals, grasses, reeds, heath berries, corn, cereal grains, and waste grain.

 2.)
 Red-crowned cranes use high-pitched, penetrating calls with a loud, rattling kar-r-r-o-o-o at multiple variations to communicate.